New Mexico Rental Agreement

 New Mexico Landlord Tenant Laws

-• Warranty of Habitability – New Mexico landlords can only rent out habitable property, which means providing certain features essential to basic health and safety like heat, plumbing, electricity, and sound structural elements.
+• Warranty of Habitability – New Mexico landlords can only rent out habitable property.
+This means providing certain basic health and safety features like heat, plumbing, and electricity.
 Landlords must repair any issues within seven days of proper notice from the tenant.
-Failure to repair lets a tenant sue the landlord, terminate the lease, or abate (withhold) a portion of the rent.
+Failure to repair lets a tenant sue the landlord, terminate the lease, or withhold a portion of the rent.

 • Evictions – New Mexico landlords may evict for rent default, lease violations, or illegal acts, among other things.
 Before filing eviction, landlords must serve tenants with prior notice to pay, comply, or quit, depending on the eviction type.
 This means most evictions in New Mexico take between one week to more than one month.

-• Security Deposits –New Mexico caps security deposits at a maximum of one month’s rent for property rentals under one year.
-There is no cap on leases of one year or more, but if the landlord collects a deposit greater than one month’s rent, the landlord must pay the tenant standard interest on the deposited funds.
-At the termination of the lease, the landlord has 30 days to return any unused portion of a deposit.
+• Security Deposits –New Mexico limits a security deposit to one month’s rent for property rentals under one year.
+There is no cap on leases of one year or more.
+If the landlord collects a deposit greater than one month’s rent, the tenant has a right to standard interest on the deposited funds.
+When the lease ends, the landlord has 30 days to return any unused portion of a tenant’s deposit.

-• Lease Termination – New Mexico lets tenants terminate a month-to-month lease with 30 days of advance notice.
-A fixed-term lease can’t be terminated early without active military duty, landlord harassment, uninhabitable property, or domestic abuse.
+• Lease Termination – New Mexico lets tenants end a month-to-month lease with 30 days of advance notice.
+Terminating a fixed-term lease usually requires active military duty, landlord harassment, uninhabitable property, or domestic abuse.

-• Rent Increases and Fees – New Mexico doesn’t set any maximum cap on rent increases.
+• Rent Increases and Fees – New Mexico doesn’t limit the amount of a rent increase.
 Before an increase, a landlord must give the tenant 30 days of advance notice.
-Late rent fees do have a cap, 10% of the owed amount.
-New Mexico requires a civil lawsuit for a returned checks not paid within 10 days, and a landlord may recover $100-$500 in damages per check.
+Late rent fees are limited to 10% of the owed amount.
+New Mexico requires a civil lawsuit for returned checks not paid within 10 days.
+A landlord may recover $100-$500 in damages per check.

-• Settling Legal Disputes – New Mexico allows landlord-tenant disputes in small claims court if the amount in controversy is less than $10,000.
+• Settling Legal Disputes – New Mexico lets small claims courts hear landlord-tenant disputes, as long as the amount in controversy is under $10,000.
 The state does not allow evictions in small claims.
 The statute of limitations for most landlord-tenant issues is four years.

 To learn more about landlord tenant laws in New Mexico, click here.